Flank Steak vs Skirt Steak

 Internal Temperatures for Steak

-Steak doneness is truly a personal preference and the only way to truly know if a steak is done is by using a meat thermometer.
-The USDA says that 145 degrees Fahrenheit is the safe internal temperature for cooked steak but here are internal temperatures for various doneness.
+Steak doneness is truly a personal preference, and the only way to honestly know if a steak is done is by using a meat thermometer.
+The USDA says that 145 degrees Fahrenheit is the safe internal temperature for cooked steak, but here are internal temperatures for various doneness.

 How to Cook Flank Steak and Skirt Steak

 Flank steak is a thicker cut, so it can take longer to fully absorb its marinade, needing at least 4-6 hours.
-It is better, however, if left in the fridge to marinate for up to 12 hours prior to cooking.
-To get skirt steak tender, tenderize and then marinate it for 3-4 hours.
-If the steak was not mechanically tenderized by the butcher, you can use a meat mallet to tenderize it before placing it in the marinade.
-After marinating, the steak should be removed from the refrigerator 30-45 minutes prior to cooking to allow it to come to room temperature which promotes more even cooking and allow for the muscle fibers to relax creating a juicer steak.
+It is better, however, if left in the fridge to marinate for up to 12 hours before cooking.
+To get skirt steak tender, tenderize it and then marinate it for 3-4 hours.
+If the butcher did not mechanically tenderize the steak, you could use a meat mallet to tenderize it before placing it in the marinade.
+After marinating, the steak should be removed from the refrigerator 30-45 minutes before cooking to allow it to come to room temperature, which promotes more even cooking and allows for the muscle fibers to relax, creating a juicer steak.

 uncooked marinated flank steak and skirt steak on a wood cutting board